-Croquetas de Jamon y Pollo (ham and cheese croquettes) are a delicious Spanish tapa dish found in most bars in Spain.
+Croquetas de Jamon y Pollo (ham and chicken croquettes) are a delicious Spanish tapa dish found in most bars in Spain.
 And yes, every bar you visit will claim they have the best croquetas in town!
 Loosely translated the word croqueta has the element of crunch in it (from the French croquer), and that is exactly what they will do in your mouth when you take that first bite.

 According to food historians, croquetas were first served in France where they were prepared by the famous chef Antonin Careme(1784-1833) for a special banquet.
 His croquettes were made of potato, and did not contain the bechamel center of the Spanish croqueta.
 Somewhere along the line, the croqueta traveled to Spain, evolved and became what it is today.

 Croquetas are made with a variety of ingredients, including ham, chicken, mushrooms, cheese or fish.
 You can use any leftover ingredients, or those you would normally have in your refrigerator.
 By the way Manchego works great.They are time consuming to make; however, one redeeming factor is that you can do the all labor intensive preparation ahead of time and leave the frying for last minute.
 Yes, the mixture will also keep well overnight.
 You can even fry them ahead of time and then freeze.
 When you are ready to eat, just pull them out and bake!

 What I find most intriguing about croquetas is that creamy center which is made possible by the bechamel sauce used to bind the ingredients together.
 Bechamel you say?
 Wait a minute!
 Isn’t that French?
 Mais oui!!
 Stranger things have happened, right?
 One thing to note is that the bechamel you use in making croquetas will have a thicker consistency than that which is used as a sauce to serve over food.
 A thicker sauce ( i.e. more flour added) will help to properly bind all the ingredients together.